dhnnnn/haiKim/README.md

-# ⚖️ Haikim – Online Legal Consultation Platform yguygyguy
+# ⚖️ Haikim – Online Legal Consultation Platform

 **Haikim** is a web-based platform that provides online legal consultation services.
 Inspired by healthcare apps like *Halodoc*, Haikim makes it easier for people to access reliable legal information and connect with professional lawyers quickly, securely, and conveniently.